testla-project/testla-screenplay-playwright-js/README.md

 #### Element.is.visible(selector: string, options?: SelectorOptions & { wait?: boolean }) + Element.not.visible(selector: string, options?: SelectorOptions & { wait?: boolean })

-Validates weather an element is visible (Element.is.visible) or not (Element.not.visible).
+Validates whether an element is visible (Element.is.visible) or not (Element.not.visible).
 By default it is waited for this event to happen but limited by the global playwright timeout settings.
-By settings wait to false in the options section this can be overridden.
+By setting wait to false in the options section this can be overridden.

 ```js
 // simple call with just selector